-A bowler cannot legally or officially compete in any Girls Minnesota High School Bowling competition until they and a guardian have completed the current season's athlete eligibility form; the league's waiver form; and agreed to the league's code of conduct.
+A bowler cannot legally or officially compete in any Girls Minnesota High School Bowling competition until they and a guardian have completed the current season's athlete eligibility form; the league's waiver form; and agreed to the league's code of conduct policies.
 All of these documents are available online (only) at GoBowlingMinnesota.com.
-Regarding any bowler that has not completed the online documents, the Executive Director of Girls Minnesota High School Bowling reserves the right to: 1) Suspend any bowler and/or 2) Disqualify a bowler's individual statistics and/or 3) Make a team take a zero for any frame in which a bowler that has not completed the online documents participates in.
-An athlete shall be 19 years old or younger as of September 1, 2021.
-A bowler cannot have graduated from high school or have earned his/her GED.
-In the case of a bowler who has been held back in school anytime during grades 9 - 12, no bowler shall participate in more than six seasons of Girls High School Bowling while in grades 7 - 12 (e.g. A student participates in 9th and 10th grade and is then required to repeat her 10th grade year.
+For any bowler that has not completed the online documents, the Executive Director of Minnesota High School Bowling reserves the right to: 1) Suspend a bowler and/or 2) Disqualify a bowler's individual statistics and/or 3) Make a team take a zero for any frame in which a bowler that has not completed the online documents participates in.

+An athlete shall be 19 years old or younger as of September 1st of the current school year.
+A bowler cannot have graduated from high school or have earned her GED.
+In the case of a bowler who has been held back in school anytime during grades 9 - 12, no bowler shall participate in more than four seasons of Girls High School Bowling while in grades 9 - 12 (e.g. A student participates in 9^{th} and 10^{th} grade and is then required to repeat her 10^{th} grade year.
 That bowler would only be eligible to bowl in two more seasons).
 A bowler that does not meet these requirements and bowls will take a zero for every ball she throws.